transferwise/pipelinewise/docs/index.rst

 =============

-PipelineWise is a Data Pipeline Framework using the `Singer.io <https://www.singer.io/>`_ specification to replicate data from various sources to various destinations.
+PipelineWise is a Data Pipeline Framework using the `Singer.io <https://www.singer.io/>`_ specification to ingest and replicate data from various sources to various destinations.

 .. image:: img/pipelinewise-diagram-circle-bold.png